AkshatRai-21/ForYou/README.md

-# DALL-E and ChatGPT Voice Assistant App
+# ForYou Voice Assistant App

 This is a Flutter application that utilizes the DALL-E and ChatGPT APIs to allow users to provide voice instructions and receive text-based responses from the app.